"Thanks to you Brett I've finally got it together. I'm still a little bent but definitely NOT BROKEN. Thank you, thank you."

-"I just watched the last episode of the TV show.
+"I just watched the listened to the last episode of the show and also finished the TV show.
 FANTASTIC MESSAGE!
 I love what you're doing.
 We share a lot of the same viewpoints!
-Have a great day!"

 "As someone who has been diagnosed with bipolar and psychotic episodes, I really appreciate your website and and your blog and podcasts.
 They have really helped me to not only understand my illness but to move forward and not backwards in my treatment.
 Thank you for your commitment to bringing mental illness to the forefront.
 Keep up the great work!"